MelSumner/ember-a11y-roadmap/README.md

 If you wish to contribute to this repository, PRs are welcome.

+## The things that fail WCAG conformance OOB
+(meaning, if you build a brand new Ember app, and run tests on that brand new app, it fails conformance criteria)
+- Page titles should be unique per page
+- no language attribute on the `<html>` element
+- Routing in SPAs

 ## Things we should improve
 - the way routing works with screen readers
 - focus management